Ericzklm/pokemonautomation.github.io/docs/SetupGuide/GeneralSetup.md

 - The USB port is broken or does not provide enough power to the capture card.
 Try other USB ports.
 - Check your connection is secure for cables and capure card.
 - The HDMI cable may be broken.
 Try a new cable.
+- Privacy Settings may block programs from seeing the capture card. (see [windows privacy settings](#windows-privacy-settings))

 To rule out possible video capture errors: